docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 control or container, relative to its parent.
 See Bounds object for specification formats.
-If supplied, this value creates a new Bounds object which is assigned to the new object’s bounds property.
+If supplied, this value creates a new Bounds object which is assigned to the new object's bounds property.

 text

 Optional.
 String.
 Initial text to be displayed in the control as the title, label, or contents, depending on the control type.
-If supplied, this value is assigned to the new object’s text property.
+If supplied, this value is assigned to the new object's text property.

 creation_props